xiaochendev/labData/restful_api/README.md

 npm start dev
 ```

-5. Its viewable in your browser by entering
+5. Its viewable in your browser by entering for certain path, ex.
 ```
-localhost:3000
+localhost:3000/api/users
 ```

+Notes: Install Extensions (Thunder Client or Postman) in Visual Studio allow you to test following APIs.

 # API Reference
 |  VERB |   PATH | QUERY PARAMS | DESCRIPTION |